 - Tile Remover and so on.

 Let’s check out the reviews and see which one fits your needs.

 1. Bosch 11255VSR BULLDOG 1in SDS Plus D Handle

-- Ease of use: vibration control for comfort in all-day applications
+- Ease of Use: The Bulldog Xtreme Bosch Drill has vibration control for comfort in all day applications

-- Power: bosch's powerful 7.5 amp motor produces 0 - 1, 300 RPM and 0 - 5, 800 BPM to power through the toughest applications.
-The rotary hammer delivers 2.0ft./lbs of impact energy for maximum performance.
+- Power: Bosch’s powerful 7.5 amp rotary tool motor produces 0 1, 300 RPM and 0 5, 800 BPM to power through the toughest applications; The rotary hammer delivers 2.0 feet /lbs of impact energy for maximum performance

 The Bosch 11255VR is an efficient and versatile piece of equipment.
 This unique and powerful tool allows you to get the job done fast and with little to no effort.